Philip Thompson (Kentucky politician)

 Thompson was elected as an Adams-Clay Republican to the Eighteenth Congress (March 4, 1823 – March 3, 1825).

-He resumed the practice of law in Owensburg, Kentucky, where he died November 25, 1836.
+Apparently he did not seek re-election in 1824 and resumed the practice of law in Owensboro.

-He was interred in the Moseley burying ground on Firth Street.

-He was reinterred in Rural Hill (later Rosehill Elmwood) Cemetery in 1856.
+He died in Owensboro on November 25, 1836.
+Originally interred in the Moseley burying ground on Firth Street, he was reinterred in Rural Hill (later Rosehill Elmwood) Cemetery in 1856.